-Development Function Actions Targets Performance Indicators Lead Officer Timescale Public Relation Relations and Media, Printed Material: Policy and statutory documents, Visitor publications Current practice We actively seek coverage in the Gaelic media and use a Gaelic translation in 'Notes to editors'.
-BBC Alba are on our standard list of media send all press releases to.
-Our main policy and statutory documents include a Gaelic foreword.
-All publications include the Gaelic logo in instance of the logo in the document, as per our brand guidelines (Most publications feature the logo at least twice).
-We produce and district National Park leaflet in Gaelic, and the "What's in a Name' leaflet about Gaelic place-names and cultural history in the National Park.
-We elements (names, welcome and bilingual captions) in all visitor publications.
-Key areas of development PR & Media.
-We are proactive in our approach with BBC Alba and other Gaelic media channels Promote news stories of interest to Gaelic media.
+Development Function Actions Targets Performance Indicators Lead Officer Timescale Public Relation s and Media, Printed Material: Policy and s tatutory documents, Visitor publications Current practice We actively seek coverage in the Gaelic measurement send all press releases to.
+Our main policy instance of the logo in the document, as per National Park leaflet in Gaelic, and the "Whelements (names, welcome and bilingual contents). and statutory documer or our brand guidelines nat's in a Name' leaflet nts include a Gaelic foreword.
+Al (most publications feature the lo about Gaelic place-names and c I publications include the Ga go at least twice).
+We produ elic logo in the first or second ce and distribute a general Key areas of development PR & Media.
+We are proactive in our approach with BBC Alba and other Gaelic media channels.
+Promote news stories of interest to Gaelic media.
 Monitor Gaelic press coverage.
-Communications Team Throughout Plan period Policy and statutory documents.
+Communications Team.
+Throughout Plan period.
+Policy and statutory documents.
 We will provide Gaelic forewords in our policy and statutory documents.
 We provide, on demand, downloadable Gaelic versions of publications.
 To deliver this for all requests.
 Bilingual corporate publications made available.
-Communications Team Throughout Plan period Visitor publications.
+Communications Team.
+Throughout Plan period.
+Visitor publications.
 We will continue to produce the general National Park leaflet in Gaelic and 'What's in a Name' and to use Gaelic elements in all visitor publications.
 To continue to keep these leaflets available in print and as digital downloads.
 Print and download copies taken by public.
-Communications Team Throughout Plan period
+Communications Team.
+Throughout Plan period.